 If you are travelling to Africa, the Caribbean, Central or South America, you should be aware of the risk of yellow fever virus transmission and take the necessary precautions to protect yourself from infection.
 It is strongly recommended that all travellers planning to visit a yellow fever risk country be vaccinated for yellow fever.

 On arrival in Australia, individuals who have stayed overnight or longer in a yellow fever risk country within the last 6 days will be asked to declare this on their IPC and show an International Certificate of Vaccination against yellow fever.

 Individuals arriving in Australia from a yellow fever risk country that do not hold a vaccination certificate will still be permitted to enter Australia without one.
 On arrival in Australia, biosecurity officers will provide the individual with a Yellow Fever Action Card.
 The card provides instructions on what to do if the individual develops any signs or symptoms of yellow fever.

 Bringing in Human Remains into Australian Territory

 Bringing in human remains (deceased humans’ bodies or body parts of deceased humans – excluding ashes) into Australia for burial or cremation is allowed provided specific requirements are met.

-It is highly recommended that you consult an Australian funeral director prior to transporting human remains to Australia to ensure that all requirements are met and understood.
+It is highly recommended that you consult an Australian funeral director or a customs broker prior to transporting human remains to Australia to ensure that all requirements are met and understood.
 This will help avoid confusion and potential delays upon arrival at the first place or port of arrival in Australian territory.

 The human remains must be transported in a hermetically-sealed container and be transported from the first landing place or port in Australia under the direction or control of either a coroner or a funeral director.
 You should ensure all necessary arrangements are confirmed with these parties ahead of the arrival.